smucclaw/eu-ai-act/act.md

 8. The risk management system described in paragraphs 1 to 7 shall give specific consideration to whether the high-risk AI system is likely to be accessed by or have an impact on persons under the age of 18 .

-9. For providers of high-risk AI systems that are subject to requirements regarding internal risk management processes under relevant sectorial Union law , the aspects described in paragraphs 1 to 8 may be part of the risk management procedures established pursuant to [that law ]{.ul}.
+9. For providers of high-risk AI systems that are subject to requirements regarding internal risk management processes under relevant sectorial Union law , the aspects described in paragraphs 1 to 8 may be part of the risk management procedures established pursuant to that law .

 *Article 10*